void

 Václav Kudrnáč,1911

-Podkrkonoší is mentioned by Einjährigfreiwilliger Marek when he relates about his time as editor of Svět zvířat.
-Bee-keeping in this region died out after Marek's writing.
+Podkrkonoší is mentioned by Einjährigfreiwilliger Marek when he talks about his time as editor of Svět zvířat.
+Beekeeping in this region died out after Marek gave some advice in Svět zvířat.

 Background

 Podkrkonoší is a region below the Krkonoše mountains in the north-eastern part of Bohemia.
-The term is somewhat vague because the area isn't and has never been an administrative unit with defined borders.
+The term is somewhat vague because the area is not, and has never been, an administrative unit with defined borders.
 The main population centres are Lomnice nad Popelkou, Nová Paka, Hořice, Dvůr Králové nad Labem, and Jilemnice.

 Quote(s) from the novel